Naveennayak1/weather-forecast/README.md

 Tailwind CSS: Utility-first CSS framework for responsive design.
 OpenWeatherMap API: Provides weather data and forecasts.

+the site is hosted at github Repo

+here is the link of github Repo : https://github.com/Naveennayak1/weather-forecast and the site is live at         : https://naveennayak1.github.io/weather-forecast/src/index.html

 API Key:

 Obtain an API key from OpenWeatherMap.